MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 :::

-## Creating Your First Node Graph
+## Creating your first node graph

 We recommend you read the [Getting Started with Nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) guide first, if you haven't done so.
-It will help you understand the basics of nodes and how they work.
+There, you will learn the basics of nodes and how they work.

-Now, let's create your first Node Graph.
+Here's how to create your first Node Graph: